PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### I ncident

-According [@Delfi.lt](https://www.lrt.lt/naujienos/verslas/4/151326/del-galimos-duomenu-vagystes-jysk-praso-pirkeju-blokuoti-mokejimo-korteles) „Jysk“ company informed their Clients about Security related Incident and asks them to block their Credit Cards.
+According [@Delfi.lt](https://www.lrt.lt/naujienos/verslas/4/151326/del-galimos-duomenu-vagystes-jysk-praso-pirkeju-blokuoti-mokejimo-korteles) "Jysk" company informed their Clients about Security related Incident and asks them to block their Credit Cards.
 ```

 ```
 ##### R esults

 Up to 500 Clients in Baltic States would be able to lose their private information.
-Clients, who used „BankLink“ functionality should not be victims of possible leak of private data.
+Clients, who used "BankLink" functionality should not be victims of possible leak of private data.
 ```

 ```